Muhammad-Mirazul-Hasan-Rafee/volunteer-server/readme.md

 ## Serverless Considerations

-Vercel invokes functions on demand, and each invocation can create a new Mongo client if you let it.
+Vercel invokes functions on demand, and each invocation can create a new Mongo client if the code allows it.
 This server avoids that by caching the connection across invocations: ⚡

 ```js
 let cachedDb = null;